Irene Hannon

 Irene Hannon (also known as Irene Hannon Gottlieb) is an American author of contemporary romance and romantic suspense novels.
 She was a communications executive with Anheuser-Busch.

 Early life and education

 Hannon was born in St. Louis, Missouri to Dorothy Morgan and James Patrick Hannon Sr., an Irish immigrant.
 She and her brother James, Jr. grew up in Brentwood, Missouri a suburb of St. Louis where she frequently spent time at the local library, eventually working there in high school and college.
 Hannon graduated from Rosati-Kain High School, a Catholic school.
 She then graduated with a B.A. in psychology from Saint Louis University and an M.A. in journalism from the University of Missouri in Columbia.

 Career

 While working at Anheuser-Busch, Hannon began publishing her writing in the 1980s, and eventually left her job to pursue writing fiction full-time.
-She has won three RITA Awards for her romantic fiction and was inducted in the Romance Writers of America's Hall of Fame.
-Her other awards include four Carol Awards, six Holt Medallions, a Daphne du Maurier, and a Lifetime Achievement Award from Romantic Times Book Reviews.

 She is married to Thomas Gottlieb, and she enjoys gardening, cooking, travelling, and singing in musicals.
 She typically writes 2.5 novels a year.